skellner/skellner.github.io/projects/IMX455Tilt.md

 # Next Steps
 I played around more and more, but it is almost impossible to get a better result using the 3-Point adjustment screws on the camera.
 To further improve, I would have to add a different way to fine-tune the tilt but for now, I'm OK with it.
-I could also confirm that the tilt is caused by the camera by rotating the imaging train.
 I'm looking forward to trying this camera with one of my scopes with a sloppy focuser...
 In my experience, tilt below 15% is easily fixed in post processing, so no need to get crazy here.